STC partners with Department of Education

-SARASOTA – Suncoast Technical College is joining the Florida Department of Education for workforce education initiative to “raise awareness of short-term career and technical education programs,” it said in a news release.
+SARASOTA — Suncoast Technical College is joining the state Department of Education on a workforce education initiative to raise awareness of short-term career and technical education (CTE) programs.

 “Get There Florida” highlights the key benefits of the programs available locally in Sarasota, and to all Floridians statewide.

-“CTE” is “a critical component in preparing individuals for occupations important to Florida’s economic development,” the news release said.
+CTE is “a critical component in preparing students for occupations important to Florida’s economic development,” a news release said.

 Programs are organized into 17 career paths geared toward middle, high and district technical schools, along with the Florida College System.